No Russian: Legacy

 Reviewing the game Modern Warfare 2 Campaign Remastered in 2020, Wireds Julie Muncy called No Russian "crass and stupid", feeling it had no clear reason to exist and that the horror of its gameplay was forgotten about once over.
 Phil Hornshaw of GameSpot thought while the level could be seen as Call of Duty at its "most-subversive and artistically-expressive", it failed to convey any interesting ideas.
 He also wrote that it felt callous following years of mass shootings.
-Following heavy indication that the then-upcoming Call of Duty: Modern Warfare III (2023) would feature its own version of "No Russian", PCGamesNs Jack Ridsdale questioned whether it was wise for the series to revisit the level and if it could be as impactful as the original.
+Following heavy indication that the then-upcoming Call of Duty: Modern Warfare III (2023) would feature its own version of "No Russian", PCGamesNs Jack Ridsdale questioned whether it was wise for the series to revisit the level and if it could be as provocative as the original.

 "No Russian" has been linked to some real premeditated attacks.
 Following the 2011 Domodedovo International Airport bombing, the Russian state-owned television network RT broadcast a report that juxtaposed security camera footage of the attack with gameplay footage from "No Russian".
 The reporter stated that the level was reminiscent of the bombing, and quoted Fox News analyst Walid Phares as saying terrorists could be using video games as training tools.
 In 2013, a student from Albany, Oregon, was detained by police for plotting to attack his high school with explosives and firearms.
 Notebooks found by police detailed how the student planned to use napalm grenades, and to play the theme song from "No Russian" in his car during the shooting.
 The perpetrator of the 2011 Norway attacks, Anders Behring Breivik, called Call of Duty: Modern Warfare 2 a "training-simulation", and some journalists commented on a potential link between the attacks and "No Russian".
-The level was not explicitly referenced in Breivik's manifesto however, and media scholar Gareth Schott argues journalists ignored the majority of the manifesto and instead used video games as a scapegoat.
+The level was not explicitly referred to in Breivik's manifesto however, and media scholar Gareth Schott argues journalists ignored the majority of the manifesto and instead used video games as a scapegoat.

 "No Russian" reappears in the game's sequel, Call of Duty: Modern Warfare 3 (2011) during a flashback scene where the game's playable character, Yuri, reveals to Captain Price that he had attempted to stop the massacre, but failed.
 The version of "No Russian" featured in Modern Warfare 2 Campaign Remastered (2020) was updated to account for this scene.
 Similarly to the original game, this version of the game was not sold in Russia, which journalists speculated to be due to "No Russian."
-The level is referenced in the rebooted Modern Warfare series, specifically Call of Duty: Modern Warfare II (2022) and Call of Duty: Modern Warfare III (2023), with the latter featuring a mission inspired by it.
+The level is referred to in the rebooted Modern Warfare series, specifically Call of Duty: Modern Warfare II (2022) and Call of Duty: Modern Warfare III (2023), with the latter featuring a mission inspired by it.